Shiverswitht972/My-Goodwallet-Daily-Claimer/SETUP.md

 The tool will now:
 - Run automatically every night at midnight Lagos time
-- Claim G$ on both Celo and Fuse networks
+- Claim G$ on Celo, Fuse, and XDC networks
 - Send you a Telegram message confirming the claim (if you set it up)
 - Skip quietly if already claimed or not eligible yet